andre-janino/JumboStoreLocator/README.md

 I initially planned to employ _`Netflix Hystrix`_ to implement _`Circuit Breaker`_ design pattern, that is, if a microservice is unavailable, a _`fallback`_ method is called to prevent a systematic failure.
 My first idea was to do that within _`auth-serive`_, but automatically logging the user in as a guest if _`user-service`_ is down and unble to provide user info.
 However, it feels a bit cluncky from the user perspective, so I decided against it in the end.

-I also wanted to have _`store-service`_ only deal with CRUDE store operations, creating a microservice dedicated to store search operations (specially favoriting) to better separate concerns.
+I also wanted to have _`store-service`_ only deal with CRUDE operations, having a dedicated microservice to perform search operations/favoriting to better separate concerns.
 However, not having event-sourcing implemeted would lead to tight coupling between the services and make it a little pointless at this stage in the project, adding more latency and complexity with very little gain.
 With that in mind, when/if _`RabbitMQ`_ is employed to notify other services of changes, it will make sense to separate these services.

 ## How to run <a name="run"></a> :wrench: